 Autoimmune disorders are inflammatory disorders by definition, triggered by an immunological "attack" against your own tissues.
 People with Autoimmune diseases related to food issues always have the allergic component to their diagnosis and this plays a critical part in determining which foods are the issues and how to remove these the diet.

 The delayed onset food allergy we're discussing involves specific parts of the immune system reacting against very specific components in the allergenic foods.
 The main immune system components involved in this process are called T Cells, B Cells and other parts of what is called the cell mediated immune system.
 These are cells in the body with very specific receptors on their cell surfaces, designed to bind to and hold on to specific parts of foods.
 These cell surface receptors are comprised of various amino acids in specific sequences.
 Amino Acids are simply the basic building blocks for all proteins in the body and in the food sources of proteins in our diet.
-An example of this is shown in the diagram below

 The amino acids in this receptor and the sequences they are found in, are designed to bind to very specific amino acid sequences in the antigens and proteins they come into contact with.
 The take away message in this explanation is that amino acids can only recognize and bind to other amino acid chains.
 Remember I said Amino Acids are the building blocks of all basic proteins?
 Why is this important?